tKroopy/tkroopy/README.md

 ### Compiling

-If you want to share your applications internally to non-python users you can compile the code into an executable using setup.bat in the root directory.
+If you want to share your applications internally to non-python users you can compile the code into an executable using setup.bat in the root directory (will add support for osx soon).

 ## Directory Structure